igeligel/personal-site/content/08-09-2019/index.md

 If the list is large enough, no one is able to spot the actual missing data.
 So this approach is quite hard to handle then.
 It would require a lot more scripting to get the actual data we want.

-But for this problem we could adjust our SQL query to just show the entries which are not in the results without a lot of more work.
+But for this problem, we could adjust our SQL query to just show the entries which are not in the results without a lot of more work.

 ```sql
 SELECT id